Bengali sweets will always have a special place in my heart and this Vanilla Rasmalai is my favourite kind.

 Made from pieces of chhena (another name for soft, homemade paneer), you knead it until smooth, divide into balls, boil in sugar syrup and then finally, soak in saffron and cardamom milk (masala doodh).

-They are made to soak up sweet masala doodh.
+Of course, they’re made to soak up sweet vanilla milk.

 Vanilla Rasmalai